 After generating all tier shader variants, Unity identifies and deduplicates identical tier shader variants.
 This means that if the settings for two tiers are identical (for example, if tier 1 is different but tier 2 and tier 3 are identical to one another), then these variants do not add to the file size of your application, and the way that Unity loads tier variants means that they do not affect loading times or runtime memory usage.
 However, this still results in redundant compilation work.

 If you want to use different settings for different tiers, but you also know that this will result in redundant work - for example, if you know that your application will only ever run on tier 1 and tier 2 devices - you can use a script to strip unneeded tier variants from compilation, the same as for any other variants.
-For more information, see Stripping shader variants.
+For more information, see Shader variant stripping.

 In addition to the automatic behavior, you can also force Unity to generate tier shader variants on a per-shader basis.
 This is useful if you use these constants in your HLSL code and you want to be certain that Unity will compile the required variants, regardless of whether the tier settings for the current build differ from each other